Professional and Scientific (P&S)

 - Three years of health and dental coverage.

-The Tuition Reimbursement Program (TRP or The Program) helps to defray the cost of tuition up to a maximum of four (4) college credits available for courses offered by Iowa State University (ISU) or another accredited post-secondary institution.
-The Program is available to all current Iowa State University (ISU) Merit and Professional & Scientific (P&S) staff members upon completion of one (1) year of continuous non-temporary employment prior to the time of course enrollment and if the employee is enrolled in courses that are part of a degree, or will benefit/enhance the staff member’s current position at ISU.
-The ISU staff member’s appointment must be at least twenty (20) hours per week (in a benefit eligible position).
-Please click here for Frequently Asked Questions (FAQ).
+The Tuition Reimbursement Program (TRP) helps to defray the cost of tuition up to a maximum of four (4) college credits available for courses offered by Iowa State University (ISU).
+The program is available to all current ISU Merit and Professional and Scientific (P&S) staff members upon completion of one (1) year of continuous non-temporary employment prior to the time of course enrollment and if the employee is enrolled in courses that are part of a degree, or will benefit/enhance the staff member’s current position at ISU.
+The ISU staff member’s appointment must be at least twenty (20) hours per week (in a benefits-eligible position).

 An employee may reduce from full-time to no less than a half-time appointment either directly or via a stepped schedule.
 The maximum phasing period will be two years with full retirement required at the end of the specified phasing period.
-If a two year phasing period is agreed upon an employee may not hold greater than a 65 percent appointment in the first year.
-For phasing periods of one year or less, or after the completion of the first year of a two year phasing period, the appointment cannot exceed 50%.
+If a two-year phasing period is agreed upon an employee may not hold greater than a 65 percent appointment in the first year.
+For phasing periods of one year or less, or after the completion of the first year of a two-year phasing period, the appointment cannot exceed 50 percent.